 Spring Cloud Gateway

-Step1.
-Deploy Casdoor
+Step 1: Deploy Casdoor

-You can refer to the Casdoor official documentation for the Server Installation.
+Firstly, Casdoor should be deployed.
+You can refer to the official Casdoor documentation for the Server Installation.
 Please deploy your Casdoor instance in production mode.

-- Open your favorite browser and visit http://localhost:8000, you will see the login page of Casdoor.
+• Open your favorite browser and visit http://localhost:8000.
+You will see the login page of Casdoor.

-to test login functionality is working fine.
+• Input admin and 123 to test if the login functionality is working fine.

-Step2: Init a Spring Cloud Gateway
+Step 2: Initialize a Spring Cloud Gateway

-We need a gateway service and at least one business service.
+You need a gateway service and at least one business service.
+In this example, casdoor-gateway is the gateway service and casdoor-api is the business service.

-Step3: Include the dependency
+Step 3: Include the dependency

-to the Spring Cloud Gateway project.
+Add the casdoor-spring-boot-starter dependency to your Spring Cloud Gateway project.

 For Apache Maven: